-This policy addresses how the school aims to prevent and respond to student bullying behaviour.
-The school recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
-These other inappropriate behaviours will be managed in accordance with our Student Wellbeing & Engagement Policy.
+This policy addresses how Hillsmeade Primary School aims to prevent, address and respond to student bullying behaviour.
+Hillsmeade Primary School recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
+These other inappropriate behaviours will be managed in accordance with Student Wellbeing and Engagement Policy.